mdn/browser-compat-data/README.md

 The "webextensions" directory contains two files:

 * [browser-compat-data.json](https://github.com/mdn/browser-compat-data/blob/master/webextensions/browser-compat-data.json): contains compatibility data for all the
 [WebExtensions JavaScript APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API).
 This data is used in a few different places in the MDN docs for WebExtensions.
-For example: [https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs)
+For example: [Browser support for JavaScript APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs)
 * [browser-compat-data.schema.json](https://github.com/mdn/browser-compat-data/blob/master/webextensions/browser-compat-data.schema.json): a schema describing the format of the WebExtensions compatibility data.

 *Please note that we do not (yet) guarantee the stability of the data format.